loungerkidd/loungerkidd/README.md

 - 👋 Hi, I’m @loungerkidd
-- 👀 I’m interested in ...data science and technology
-- 🌱 I’m currently learning ...data science and machine learning
+- 👀 I’m into...data science and machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on more projects for data solutions...
 - 📫 How to reach me ...loungerkid@gmail.com

 <!---